matteoferla/pyfurby/README.md

 See [API notes](API.md)

 The objective is to make the furby easy to control and customise.
-Say
+Say in a Furby served Jupyter notebook within the local network:

     from pyfurby import Furby
     furby = Furby()